emberjs/data/guides/requests/examples/0-basic-usage.md

 Errors thrown by the `Fetch` handler have some additional useful properties.

 - If the API returned an error with a JSON payload, it is parsed and available as `content`.
-- If the API returnered an array of errors or an object with an `errors` property as an array, an `AggregateError` is thrown with those errors.
+- If the API returned an array of errors or an object with an `errors` property as an array, an `AggregateError` is thrown with those errors.
 - `status`, `statusText`, `name`, `code` are all available and normalized
 - `isRequestError` will be set to `true`